Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/Daily2.md

   - Trail Balance
   - Credit Card Authorization
 #### Location and Order of End Of Day Report
-- *Cancelation REPORTS und 1 NO SHOW report in Reservierungsbirefablage legen*
+- *Cancelation REPORTS and 1 NO SHOW report in the Reservation Letter Tray in the BackOffice **Reservierungsbirefablag***
-- *1 No show report in HSKbriefablage legen*
+- *1 No show report in HSK Letter Tray in the backoffice*
-- *1 No show report in der schwarze mappe*
+- *1 No show report with the Prepared Tagespläne in the Black Presentation Folder which is right betweeen the Cashier and the colored Drawer Box*
-  - *schwarze mappe liegt(wo Tagesplaene) zwischen lilla mappe und faechern MIT AFTER NIGHT AUDIT FO-HASK gock unten*
-- **File Ordnung von TA** *Ganze File Ordnung legen in der schwarze Buchhaltungs mappe under Trail as the following order*
+- **File Order of End Of Day** *Ganze File Ordnung legen in der schwarze Buchhaltungs mappe under Trail as the following order*
   - Snapped Facility Forecast *Look at Room Management Step*
   - Deckblatt *Courtyard by Marriott Wolfsburg - Night Audit - Date*
   - Manager Flash